20 Tourist-Approved Hotspots to Check Out in Portland On Your Oregon Road Trip

 Washington Park

-Washington Park comprises 15 miles of trails and is home to several top Portland attractions & fun activities.
-If you’re visiting with kids, set aside a couple hours to roam around the Oregon Zoo.
+If you’re visiting Portland with kids, I’d recommend setting aside a couple of hours to roam around the Oregon Zoo.
 Sprawling across 64 acres, the Oregon Zoo is home to more than 1,800 animals spanning 230 species.

-Or, to experience the natural beauty of the Pacific Northwest at its finest, slide over to the Hoyt Arboretum.
-Spread out over 189 acres on a forest ridge in the Tualatin Mountains, this top-notch outdoor attraction is a superb natural escape from the buzz of the city.
+To experience the natural beauty of the Pacific Northwest at its finest, I’d recommend sliding over to the Hoyt Arboretum.
+Spread out over 189 acres on a forest ridge in the Tualatin Mountains, this top-notch outdoor attraction is one of my favorite natural escapes from the buzz of the city.

 Hoyt Arboretum

-Hikers will love traipsing along the Hoyt Arboretum’s 12 miles of hiking trails, weaving through 2,300 species of trees spanning six different continents.
+Hikers will love traipsing along the 12 miles of hiking trails at the Hoyt Arboretum, weaving through 2,300 species of trees spanning six different continents.

 Portland Japanese Garden

-To many, the public garden represents the finest Japanese landscape outside of Japan.
-In the 5.5-acre garden, you’ll meander over bridges and streams and past perfectly manicured gardens fringes by rocks and trees.
+This public garden offers some of the finest Japanese landscapes I’ve seen outside of Japan.
+In the 5.5-acre Portland Japanese Garden, I couldn’t get enough of meandering over bridges and streams and past perfectly manicured gardens fringed by moss-covered rocks and gnarled trees.

-Slow down with a sip of matcha at the on-site authentic Japanese teahouse, Umami Café.
+When you’re done exploring, slow down with a sip of matcha at the on-site, authentic Japanese teahouse, Umami Café.
+Even better, match up your matcha tea with dorayaki (red bean-filled pancakes) or, my recommendation, daifuku mochi!

 Pioneer Courthouse Square

 Obsessed with art?
 Carve out an hour or two to peruse the Portland Art Museum.
-Located in the center of Downtown Portland’s cultural district, the museum is one of the city’s top places to see for art lovers.
+Located in the center of Downtown Portland’s cultural district, the museum is one of my most recommended places to see in Portland for art lovers.

-The collection at Portland Art Museum covers everything from prints to paintings to photographs.
+Browsing the collection at the Portland Art Museum, I sauntered past everything from prints to paintings to photographs.
 Artists featured in the exhibits span the entire globe.
-You’ll spot works from Asian, European, and American artists.
+I spotted works from Asian, European, and American artists, including Childe Hassam, Rembrandt van Rijn, and Marcel Duchamp.

 Portland Art Museum